-- Open a bookstore called Our Lady of Grace
+- start a bookstore called Our Lady of Grace

 One night shortly after becoming Catholic I had that dream.
 It wasn’t complicated to interpret; I didn’t need counseling or a dream interpreter, just faith to believe that it was my calling.
 The part that needed interpretation was the name.
 My knowledge of the 2,000 year old traditions of the Catholic Church was very limited.
 My dear friend Susan told me I knew Our Lady of Grace long before joining the church; it’s a special name for Mary, the mother of Jesus.